 What is the Going?

 In horse racing parlance, ‘going’ is the term used to describe underfoot conditions or, in other words, the state of the racing surface.
+In both sport and gambling worlds, there can often be quite unique terminology.
+It can be to your advantage to know the ins and outs before you play on jokacasino real money online casino australia, or say bet on a race.
 Until 2009, the going was determined subjectively by the Clerk of the Course but, nowadays, is determined objectively by a device called a ‘GoingStick’, which is inserted into the racing surface and produces a numerical reading that reflects the amount of moisture in the ground.

 In Britain, on turf racecourses, the going can be described as ‘firm’, ‘good to firm’, ‘good’, ‘good to soft’, ‘soft’ or ‘heavy’, depending upon the GoingStick reading.
 Historically, ‘hard’ was used to describe the driest, fastest underfoot conditions, but a GoingStick reading higher than 15, which corresponds to ‘firm’, is considered unraceable these days.
 On synthetic, all-weather racing surfaces, the going can be modified by harrowing or rolling, but is described as ‘fast’, ‘standard’ or ‘slow’, depending on the moisture content.